Ganesh-balaji-22/MedFlow/README.md

 MedFlow is a Power BI dashboard designed to optimize healthcare efficiency by providing real-time tracking and in-depth analysis of patient waiting lists.
 The dashboard utilizes data transformation, modeling, and visualization techniques to offer insights into waiting list trends, specialties, and age profiles.

+## Dataset Description

+The dataset used in MedFlow encompasses publicly available healthcare data related to patient waiting lists.
+It comprises two primary categories: inpatient and outpatient.
+In the context of this analysis, an inpatient is a patient admitted for treatment, while an outpatient undergoes treatment on the same day without hospital admission.

 ## Features

 - **Data Transformation:** The dashboard employs data transformation techniques to ensure accurate representation of healthcare data, including inpatient and outpatient categories.